Koredotcom/docs/docs/xo/contactcenter/agent-and-supervisors/dispositions/manage-dispositions.md

 # Dispositions

 **Dispositions** represent a label that agents assign to the outcome of a conversation.
-In SmartAssist, you can create **disposition sets** to organize **disposition codes** according to your business requirements.
+In Contact Center AI, you can create **disposition sets** to organize **disposition codes** according to your business requirements.

 To reach this feature, go to **Contact Center AI > AGENT & SUPERVISORS > Dispositions**.
 <img src="../images/dispositions-page.png" alt="